kstepa/backend-coding-challenge/backend/readme.md

 ### Development Environment set up ###

-* Prerequisites
-- Mysql (5.7.11+)
-- Java 8
-- Gradle included in repo, no need to install separately
+Prerequisites - Mysql (5.7.11+) and Java 8.
+Gradle included in repo, no need to install separately.

 * Create development and test databases and user: